AncientNimbus/rb-chess/README.md

 - Two chessboard sizes can be swap via the `--board size` command
 - Chessboard flip settings can be enabled/disabled via the `--board flip` command
+- The default chessboard design is inspired by [Lichess.org](https://lichess.org/)

 **Contextual highlights**

 - Meaningful text highlights are used throughout the program to act as a visual aid
+- The input prompt prefix is inspired by [GitHub CLI](https://cli.github.com/)

 # Getting Started